Lines of Hope

 “I think dad would like what we’re doing for a lot of reasons,” he continued, “not only because it’s UVA—and UVA meant the world to him—but also because it’s good for people who live in Virginia, too.
 And I think he would have appreciated that.
 We want to help.
 We hope they can discover some new genetic information and new treatment options.
 That’s what we’re hoping for.”

-For more information on how to support pancreatic cancer research at UVA, please contact Corley Raileanu at 770-851-1904 or firstname.lastname@example.org.
+For more information on how to support pancreatic cancer research at UVA, please contact Corley Raileanu, Executive Director of Development, Cancer Programs, at firstname.lastname@example.org or 770.851.1904 or call 800.297.0102.